 St Bonaventure's is disability friendly.
 Corridors are wide and we have several disabled toilets and a lift.
 We have labelled all the doors with braille signs as well as written ones.
-Other adaptations to the physical environment will be made, as appropriate, to accommodate children with other sensory disabilities.
+Other adaptations to the physical environment will be made, as appropriate, to accommodate pupils with other sensory disabilities.

-All our classrooms are inclusion-friendly: we aim to teach in a way that will support children with tendencies towards dyslexia, dyspraxia, ASD etc. This is good practice to support all children but is vital for those who particularly need it.
-All our children access the full National Curriculum, and we recognise achievement and expertise in all curricular areas.
+All our classrooms are inclusion-friendly: we aim to teach in a way that will support pupils with tendencies towards dyslexia, dyspraxia, ASD etc. This is good practice to support all pupils but is vital for those who particularly need it.
+All our pupils access the full National Curriculum, and we recognise achievement and expertise in all curricular areas.

-SECTION 5: CRITERIA FOR EXITING THE SEN REGISTER/RECORD
+SECTION 5: CRITERIA FOR EXITING THE SEND REGISTER/RECORD

-The progress and attainment of children with SEN will be monitored.
-Children will be taken off the SEN register if:
+The progress and attainment of pupils with SEND will be monitored.
+Pupils will be taken off the SEND register if: